 Keep in mind that you might need to switch up self-soothing activities from time to time.
 If you usually spend an hour reading before bed as your form of soothing, but lately, it’s not helping, try something else.
 Maybe experiment with adult coloring or knitting and see if one of those activities clears your head.

 Sometimes, God sends you a beautiful community to walk with you during stress and chaos.
 The support of friends and family can remind you that God is holding onto you and working all things for your good (Romans 8:28).
+Building relationships with those who uplift and encourage you can be an important aspect of how to be at peace.

 Unfortunately, society makes it difficult to connect with those around you as you’re bombarded daily with notifications, reminders, and social networks all vying for your attention.